Goldman Sachs to promote junior bankers faster in bid to keep talent

 A Goldman Sachs spokesman confirmed the contents of the memo.

+Goldman and other banks maintain that Wall Street still remains an attractive career option for recent college graduates despite increasingly lucrative options in Silicon Valley and elsewhere.

-“Despite the ebbs and flows, ups and downs, there are still a lot of people who are interested in working at Goldman Sachs,” Solomon said in a briefing.
+“Despite the ebbs and flows, ups and downs, there are still a lot of people who are interested in working at Goldman Sachs,” Solomon said in a press briefing on Thursday.
 “But in the competitive world that we live in, it’s important that we don’t take that for granted for one minute and that we’re constantly in a position to make sure we’re doing all the things we need to do to be as competitive as we can be.”

 The changes are a result of nine-month long task force comprised of senior Goldman partners as well as interviews with hundreds of junior employees at the firm.

-Wall Street banks have taken steps over the last several years to improve the lives of its young employees in a profession notorious for all-nighters and 100-hour work weeks.
+Wall Street firms have taken steps over the last several years to improve the lives of its young employees in a profession notorious for all-nighters and 100-hour work weeks.

-In 2013, Goldman told its junior bankers to take Saturdays off and also formed a task force to address quality of life issues after the death a Bank of America Corp intern in London in 2013 fueled concerns over working excessive hours.
-It was later revealed the intern died of natural causes.
+In 2013, Goldman told its junior bankers to take Saturdays off and also formed a task force to address quality of life issues.

-Solomon said Goldman has seen “tangible results” with junior banker retention as a result of some of the changes the firm has made in recent years, but declined to give specific figures.
-(Reporting by Olivia Oran in New York; Editing by Christian Plumb)
+The firm last year raised pay for its analysts by 20 percent, bringing up base pay to $85,000 for first year analysts.